Preserve, Educate, Empower

 Computing history is worthy of preservation and study in its own right.
 Our core conviction is that the history of computing contains many revelations about human innovation and creative problem solving.
 We especially embrace making technology careers accessible to everyone, including underserved populations.

-From supercomputers to minis, peripherals, and one of the world’s broadest collections of personal computers from a vast number of manufacturers.
-Many rare prototypes and one-offs.
+From room-size supercomputers to minis, peripherals, and one of the world’s broadest collections of personal computers from a vast number of manufacturers.
+Many rare prototypes and one-offs are represented.

 CMoA holds a formidable collection of historical Operating Systems, Application Programs, Games, Databases and Customized Systems across a variety of platforms & media.